GregoryKogan/devlog/devlog/src/posts/HowToMakeVueMarkdownBlog.md

 #### Result

-Result of all the above should look something like this:
+Result of all of above should look like this:
 ![CSS result](https://imgur.com/UpOP6uA.png)

 ### Deployment